BenjaminSalah/RedditConnect/README.md

 My to-do list for v2.0:
 *Let moderators log in and request a more accurate rundown of related subreddits.
 The backend will process these requests whenever resources are free.

 *Add Django session.

 *Setup a relational database for the storage of user information and session.

-*Refactoring and more error checking
+*Refactoring and more error checking.

 *Make requests from the browser side in parallel with that of the backend in order to increase the search processing speed.

 *Use OAuth for the Reddit API in order to be able to make requests more frequently.
 Currently non OAuth is capped at 2 seconds per requests, OAuth is capped at 1 second per request.

 *Revamp the UI from using AngularJS to introducing a more streamlined CSS layout.